bhupit20/crowdflare/README.md

 <<<<<<< HEAD
 # crowdfunding
 =======
-# Lomi - Crowdfunding Platform
+# Blockchain - Crowdfunding Platform

 ⛓️ Blockchain
  A decentralized crowdfunding platform built on the Ethereum blockchain.
 This project allows users to create and contribute to campaigns securely using smart contracts, ensuring transparency and trust in the crowdfunding process.